259 Aletheia

-Aletheia (minor planet designation: 259 Aletheia) is a very large main-belt asteroid that was discovered by German–American astronomer Christian Peters on June 28, 1886, at Litchfield Observatory, Clinton, New York.
+259 Aletheia is a very large main-belt asteroid that was discovered by German–American astronomer Christian Peters on June 28, 1886, at Litchfield Observatory, Clinton, New York.
 The dark and heterogeneously composed X-type (Tholen: CP-type) asteroid contains primitive carbonaceous materials, responsible for its low albedo of 0.04.
 Aletheia measures about 185 kilometers in diameter and belongs to the largest asteroids of the main-belt.
 It has a semi-major axis of 3.1 AU and an orbit inclined by 11 degrees with a period of 5.55 years.